ChogirmaliYigit/simple-api-generator/README.md

 # A simple Rest API generator

-You can create apps to use our Rest API generator to make APIs without backend knowledge
+You can create apps to use our Rest API generator to make APIs and use them in your frontend projects without backend knowledge

 ## Set up local environment